Histamine is a type of chemical that is found within the human body. It is normally produced as a reaction to a substance.

 What do You do If You Have Histamine Intolerance?

-They need to eliminate* fermented food and other foods that can increase* histamine production.
+They need to eliminate fermented food and other foods that can increase histamine production.
 Since this list of foods can vary between people, individuals should consult with their doctor to decide on an appropriate diet.

-How do Histamine Affect Water Retention Problems?
+How does Histamine Affect Water Retention Problems?

 Whenever histamine is produced by the body, it causes fluid to leak into the tissues.
 This is intended to get rid of any harmful substances.
 In most people, it results in fluid retention.

-Heart problems can cause the blood pressure to fall.
+Heart problems can cause blood pressure to fall.
 If the blood pressure is weak, fluid can back up and fill the body’s tissue.
-Kidneys can also be incapable of removing* fluid if they have an infection or inflammation.
+Kidneys can also be incapable of removing fluid if they have an infection or inflammation.

 What are the Treatment Options Available?

 The best way to deal with the problem is to figure out what the allergen is.
 Once this is done, the allergen should be removed from the diet or the surrounding environment.

 Water Retention Supplements

 To treat fluid retention, individuals may want to use water pills or herbal supplements.
-An herbal pill or tea can help to reduce* water retention and help ease* an allergic reaction.
+An herbal pill or tea can help to reduce water retention and help ease an allergic reaction.

-Once an allergen is recognized, individuals can cure* their water retention by taking medication or avoiding the allergen.
+Once an allergen is recognized, individuals can cure their water retention by taking medication or avoiding the allergen.
 Dietary adjustments can also help to lower the amount of histamine in the body.